Stewart Kantor Sells 25,000 Shares of Ondas Holdings Inc. (NASDAQ:ONDS) Stock

 - On Friday, September 17th, Stewart Kantor sold 45,000 shares of Ondas stock.
 The stock was sold at an average price of $8.12, for a total transaction of $365,400.00.

-Several hedge funds have recently added to or reduced their stakes in the business.
-National Asset Management Inc. raised its position in shares of Ondas by 39.9% during the 3rd quarter.
-National Asset Management Inc. now owns 31,895 shares of the company’s stock worth $293,000 after buying an additional 9,099 shares in the last quarter.
-Bleichroeder LP bought a new stake in shares of Ondas during the 3rd quarter worth about $1,643,000.
-Cubist Systematic Strategies LLC bought a new stake in shares of Ondas during the 3rd quarter worth about $129,000.
-Royal Bank of Canada raised its position in shares of Ondas by 15.0% during the 3rd quarter.
-Royal Bank of Canada now owns 62,089 shares of the company’s stock worth $569,000 after buying an additional 8,099 shares in the last quarter.
-Finally, Morgan Stanley raised its position in shares of Ondas by 38.1% during the 3rd quarter.
-Morgan Stanley now owns 148,599 shares of the company’s stock worth $1,362,000 after buying an additional 40,973 shares in the last quarter.
-Institutional investors own 18.34% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the business.
+National Asset Management Inc. grew its position in Ondas by 39.9% in the 3rd quarter.
+National Asset Management Inc. now owns 31,895 shares of the company’s stock worth $293,000 after purchasing an additional 9,099 shares in the last quarter.
+Bleichroeder LP bought a new stake in Ondas in the 3rd quarter worth about $1,643,000.
+Cubist Systematic Strategies LLC bought a new stake in Ondas in the 3rd quarter worth about $129,000.
+Royal Bank of Canada grew its position in Ondas by 15.0% in the 3rd quarter.
+Royal Bank of Canada now owns 62,089 shares of the company’s stock worth $569,000 after purchasing an additional 8,099 shares in the last quarter.
+Finally, Morgan Stanley grew its position in Ondas by 38.1% in the 3rd quarter.
+Morgan Stanley now owns 148,599 shares of the company’s stock worth $1,362,000 after purchasing an additional 40,973 shares in the last quarter.
+18.34% of the stock is owned by institutional investors and hedge funds.

-Separately, Zacks Investment Research lowered shares of Ondas from a “hold” rating to a “sell” rating in a report on Saturday, November 20th.
+Separately, Zacks Investment Research downgraded shares of Ondas from a “hold” rating to a “sell” rating in a research report on Saturday, November 20th.

 Ondas Holdings, Inc engages in the development, marketing, and sale of wireless radio systems for secure, wide area mission-critical business-to-business networks.
 Its products include FullMAX network, which gives end-to-end IP connectivity, allowing utilities to extend secure corporate networks into the far reaches of service territories.